 Use this mode for ordinary photography.
-The flash fires as required by the shooting conditions.
+The flash fires automatically as required by the shooting conditions.

-If pressing the Shutter button while the flash is charging, the picture will be taken without the flash.
+If pressing the Shutter button while the flash is charging, the shot will be taken without the flash.

-Red-eye reduction
+Red-eve reduction

-Use this mode to make sure that the subject's eyes appear normal when taking pictures of people in low-light conditions.
+Use this mode to ensure that the subject's eyes appear natural when photographing people in low-light conditions.

 The flash fires a pre-flash just before the picture is taken and then fires again to take the actual picture.

-The flash fires as required by the shooting conditions.
+The flash fires automatically as required by the shooting conditions.

-If pressing the Shutter button while the flash is charging, the picture will be taken without the flash.
+If pressing the Shutter button while the flash is charging, the shot will be taken without the flash

-Red-eye effect
+◆ Red-eve effect ◆

-When using the flash to taken a picture people in low-light conditions, their eyes sometimes appear red in the picture.
+When using the flash to photograph people in low-light conditions, their eyes sometimes appear red in the picture.
 This is caused by the light of the flash reflecting off the inside of the eye.
-Use Red-eye reduction flash to minimize the likelihood of the effect.
+Use Red-eye reduction flash to effectively minimize the likelihood of the red-eye effect.